KellyT4425/ctbeauty-bookings/README.md

 These colours were chosen to reflect a modern, professional, and calming aesthetic while maintaining good readability and accessibility. <br>
 ![Colour Palette](static/images/palette-colour-theme.png)

+## **Future Features** 👽
+1. **Contact Form**
+   - Allow visitors to send enquiries before booking, with validation and admin notification.

+2. **Session Management**
+   - Improved login session handling for enhanced security and smoother user experience.

+3. **Email Confirmations for CRUD Actions**
+   - Automated emails sent to users when they create, update, or cancel a booking.

+4. **Admin Dashboard Enhancements**
+   - Better overview of bookings, with filters by date, treatment type, or status.

+5. **Booking Reminders**
+   - Automated email or SMS reminders sent to users before their appointment.

+6. **Waitlist Functionality**
+   - If a slot is fully booked, users can join a waitlist and be notified if it becomes available.

+7. **Reviews & Ratings**
+   - After an appointment, users can leave a review and rating for treatments.

+8. **Favourites / Repeat Booking**
+   - Users can save favourite treatments or rebook past appointments with one click.

 ## **Accessibility**